-A. Lynne Wagner, EdD, MSN, RN, FACCE, CHMT
+A. Lynne Wagner, EdD, MSN, RN, FACCE, Caritas Coach®, HMCT

 Dr. A. Lynne Wagner earned a Bachelor of Science and Master Degrees in Nursing and a Doctorate of Education in Leadership.
-Her nursing career of over 50 years includes work as a staff nurse; in-service nurse-educator; Lamaze International certified childbirth educator and a Fellow of the American College of Childbirth Educators; a family nurse practitioner; and for 20 years, a Professor of Nursing at Fitchburg State University and awarded Professor Emerita of Nursing.
-She has served as Adjunct Faculty at the University of Colorado’s Watson Caring Science Center.
+Her nursing career of over 50 years includes work as a staff nurse; in-service nurse-educator; Lamaze International certified childbirth educator and a Fellow of the American College of Childbirth Educators; a family nurse practitioner; and for 20 years, a Professor of Nursing at Fitchburg State University, being awarded Professor Emerita of Nursing.
+She served from 2008 to 2021 as first Director for three years and then Faculty member of Watson Caring Science Institute’s (WCSI) Caritas Coach Education Program (CCEP), which included a short period as Adjunct Faculty at the University of Colorado’s Watson Caring Science Center.

-Lynne’s interests include reading, poetry-writing, nature photography, water-painting, and the joy of learning about many cultures through world-wide travel.
-She loves music, the outdoors, storytelling, and movies about people’s stories.
-Lynne is committed to co-creating a caring culture of compassionate loving kindness, heart-centered practice, and a transformative caring healing work environment for health care providers.
+Lynne’s interests include reading (about everything), poetry, storytelling, nature photography, water color painting, and the joy of learning about many cultures through world-wide travel and meeting people.
+She loves music; being outdoors in nature, especially near the ocean; and movies about people’s stories.
+Lynne is committed to co-creating a caring culture of compassionate loving kindness, heart-centered practice, and transformative caring healing work environments for health care providers.